JungKoo Kang

 How do you live your religious life?

-I go to church every Sunday, and there are a lot of different types of people there.
+I go to church every Sunday, and there are many different types of people there.
 It has been difficult to attend church because of COVID-19, but I have recently been able to go back.

 What difficulties did you face during COVID-19?